 All transcripts are complete semester-by-semester records of courses carried beyond the drop deadline.
 The explanatory notes that accompany transcripts contain a clear description of the system used in recording grades.[ top ]

 The instructor may report a notation of Incomplete, rather than a grade, when a student has not been able to complete a course for what, in the instructors judgment, is a compelling reason.
-The student is responsible for requesting an incomplete in a timely fashion so that the instructor may evaluate the circumstance before grades are due to the registrar.
+The student is responsible for requesting an incomplete in a timely fashion so that the instructor may evaluate the circumstance before grades are due to the Financial Aid and Student Records Office.
 The submission of an Incomplete means that a student has made a substantial commitment to the course—that is, has completed more than half of the work required—but less than half of the work must still be accomplished before an evaluation may be made.

 Students may not re-register for a course in order to complete an Incomplete.
 See the Repeating Courses section of the Harpur College portion of the University Bulletin.

 Students must determine with the instructor, consistent with the provisions of the policy stated above, what work is necessary for completion of the course and when the work must be submitted.
 Harpur College recommends that instructors and students use the Incomplete Grade Contract available on the Harpur College website.